First Presidency (LDS Church): Secretary to the First Presidency

 The church employs a secretary to assist the First Presidency in its administrative duties.
 The position is a paid employment position and the incumbent is not a member of the First Presidency or a general authority of the church.
 However, it is common for letters from the office of the First Presidency to private individuals to bear the signature of the secretary, as opposed to members of the First Presidency.

 The First Presidency also employs assistant secretaries and press secretaries.
-When David O. McKay became President of the Church in 1951, he continued with his longtime personal secretary, Clare Middlemiss, and moved the existing secretary, Joseph Anderson, into the newly-created First Presidency's office.
+When David O. McKay became church president in 1951, he continued with his longtime personal secretary, Clare Middlemiss, and moved the existing secretary, Joseph Anderson, into the newly created First Presidency's office.
 D. Arthur Haycock also served as personal secretary to several church presidents in the 20th century.